mshyam83/Boggle/README.md

 ## Third Party API

-This project uses third party Api from Rapid API to get list of valid words from the given 16 letters.
+This project uses third party boggle Api from Rapid API to get list of valid words from the given 16 letters.
 `https://codebox-boggle-v1.p.rapidapi.com/`

 ## Test